About

 • Skylark - seen and heard along ousefleet trail and grazing marsh.

 Hirundines returning sand martin and swallow regularly seen.
+House martins and swifts recently reported.

 Lots of passerines e.g. Reed Bunting, Chaffinch, Robins, Wrens, Meadow Pipit, Long-tailed Tit etc showing well.